Srinidhi-Kabra/srik/content/cv.md

 I am primarily interested in approaching physics from mathematical viewpoint, as such I have listed topics I have studied rigorously from a mathematical lens.

-- **Elementary Physics** : Newtonian mechanics, Lagrangian and Hamiltonian mechanics, calculus of variations, basic electromagnetism, Maxwell's equations, electromagnetic waves, waves and optics, intereference and diffraction, Fourier transform.
+- **Elementary Physics** : Newtonian mechanics, Lagrangian and Hamiltonian mechanics, calculus of variations, basic electromagnetism, Maxwell's equations, electromagnetic waves, waves and optics, interference and diffraction, Fourier transform.
 - **Quantum \& Particle Physics** : Foundational experiments, Compton effect, Schrodinger equation, Hydrogen atom, Lorentz group and its representations.
 Currently studying particle physics from 'Symmetries and Group Theory in Particle Physics' by Costa, Fogli \*.